 - Web app: app.vidnotes.app

-- iOS: Download from the App Store
+- iOS: App Store

-- Chrome extension: Available in Chrome Web Store
+- Chrome extension: Chrome Web Store

-- Android: Coming soon
+- Android: coming soon

 Start transcribing and exporting today at vidnotes.app.